 Another name for this is the coding paradigm.
 So an example is attached Doc1

 Grounded theory is an established qualitative method.
-This method involves three steps that takes data, diagrams it, and lastly, describes a process using words.
+This method involves three steps that take data, diagrams it, and lastly, describes a process using words.